Friday, 10 May 2013

 Oh wonderful.
 What a marvellous catch 22!
 Thank you.

-Go out and about.
+12. Go out and about.
 Don't be scared to carry on as normal.
 Don't stay in your house like a prisoner.
-If your waters break in Waitrose - who cares?
+If your waters break in the supermarket - who cares?

 Me.
 I care.
 I dislike wondering around constantly worrying that I am going to, essentially piss myself, in public.
 Thanks.

-It is very common to go over your due date.
+14. It is very common to go over your due date.
 What were you expecting?
+Didn't you know?
+Stupid!
 It is only an 'estimated' date.
-Didn't you know that?
 They can't be precise about these things.

 The only acceptable thing to say to an overdue pregnant lady: